Avonmouth and Lawrence Weston Neighbourhood Partnership

 - meet local officers or your ward councillors and help influence decisions made by the Neighbourhood Partnership

-Highway budget for Neighbourhood Partnerships
+- Withdrawal of funding for Neighbourhood Partnerships